Healthy Life Trainer

 • 2 teaspoon vanilla extract

-• 1 cup dried blue and cranberries
+• 1 cup dried blueberries and cranberries

 • 4 tablespoon butter